MChen9/Algorithms-and-Data-Structures/Timeline.md

 - Average two days for one topic, go through all topics in one month, then recursively do it next two months
 - Average 5 questions for each day
 - Try to think independently in 20 minutes, after that just refer to others' explaination
+- Revisits every week, 20 minutes for one problem

 *05/30/2019*
 - [x] leetcode 27, 26, 80*